-Air quality may also be beneficially affected by the Proposed Action.
+Air quality may also be beneficially affected by the Proposed Action; however, these effects are not likely to be significant.
 Integrated management of soils, water, agriculture, and livestock grazing would improve rangeland ecological health by stabilizing soils and reducing wind-blown sand.
 Management actions such as developing and implementing sand dune migration mitigation would also serve to reduce wind-blown soil.
-No significant adverse effects on air quality are expected from implementing the Proposed Action.
+No significant adverse or beneficial effects on air quality are expected from implementing the Proposed Action.